samuel-walters/eng110_devops/set_up_provision.md

+# Creating an automated bash script for Vagrant

 > 1. Create the bash script using the command `touch provision.sh`.
 > 2. Edit the file using `nano provision.sh`.
-> 3. Fill the file as so:
+> 3. Fill the file as so - pay attention to the comments:

     #!/bin/bash
     # You have to put the above command to show it is a bash script